 - Nuclear physics including nuclides, atomic number and the mass number.
 Radioactive decay and balancing nuclear equations.
 The binding energy and the mass defect with applications to nuclear fission and fusion.

-This course is not available to students enrolled in EPPHYS152.
+This course is not available to students who have successfully completed or are enrolled in EPPHYS152.

 Written Assignment: Written Assignments